ElSicarius/SuperTruder/README.md

 # SuperTruder
 An intruder custom that gave me bounties

+If the code is disgusting, it's okay, I can live with it :)

 This program is pip-free ! no need to install any shitty pip package to work (excepted Requests ofc).
 You're welcome.

 # Command examples